Azure/azure-support-scripts/RecoverVm/readme.md

 > https://blogs.msdn.microsoft.com/mast/2014/11/20/recover-azure-vm-by-attaching-os-disk-to-another-azure-vm/

 # Current version supports
-- Azure Service Management (ASM) Cloud Service hosted VM recovery
+- Classic VM Microsoft.ClassicCompute/virtualMachines
 - Windows 2008 R2 - 2012 R2

 # Scenarios

-# When would you use the script?
+## When would you use the script?
 If a Windows VM in Azure does not boot.
 Typically in this scenario VM screenshot from [boot diagnostics] (https://azure.microsoft.com/en-us/blog/boot-diagnostics-for-virtual-machines-v2/) does not show login screen but a boot issue.

-# Execution guidance (Option 1 Fully Automated but limited OS Disk fixes)
+### Execution guidance (Option 1 Fully Automated but limited OS Disk fixes)
 - download and extract the entire project folder https://github.com/Azure/azure-support-scripts/archive/master.zip to c:\azscripts\ (or custom)
 - Or pull it using git client github-windows://openRepo/https://github.com/Azure/azure-support-scripts
 - Open Azure Powershell and and execute